 A diode is a specialized electronic component with two terminals known as the anode and the cathode.
 It has asymmetric conductance, which means that it conducts mainly in one direction.
 It has very less resistance, ideally zero, to the flow of current in one direction whereas it has high resistance, ideally infinite, in the other direction.
 Diodes are usually made up of semiconductor materials such as germanium, silicon or selenium.
+Appliances such as refrigerators, air conditioners and washing machines have this component.
 The following image shows diodes:

-Fig. 1.1.4: Diodes
+Fig. 1.2.11: Diodes